Fixed-wing aircraft: Lifting body

-A lifting body is a configuration in which the body itself produces lift.
+A lifting body is a configuration in which the body produces lift.
 In contrast to a flying wing, which is a wing with minimal or no conventional fuselage, a lifting body can be thought of as a fuselage with little or no conventional wing.
 Whereas a flying wing seeks to maximize cruise efficiency at subsonic speeds by eliminating non-lifting surfaces, lifting bodies generally minimize the drag and structure of a wing for subsonic, supersonic, and hypersonic flight, or, spacecraft re-entry.
-All of these flight regimes pose challenges for proper flight stability.
+All of these flight regimes pose challenges for flight stability.

-Lifting bodies were a major area of research in the 1960s and 1970s as a means to build a small and lightweight manned spacecraft.
-The US built a number of famous lifting body rocket planes to test the concept, as well as several rocket-launched re-entry vehicles that were tested over the Pacific.
-Interest waned as the US Air Force lost interest in the manned mission, and major development ended during the Space Shuttle design process when it became clear that the highly shaped fuselages made it difficult to fit fuel tankage.
+Lifting bodies were a major area of research in the 1960s and 1970s as a means to build small and lightweight crewed spacecraft.
+The US built lifting body rocket planes to test the concept, as well as several rocket-launched re-entry vehicles.
+Interest waned as the US Air Force lost interest in the crewed mission, and major development ended during the Space Shuttle design process when it became clear that highly shaped fuselages made it difficult to fit fuel tanks.

 Empennage and foreplane

-The classic aerofoil section wing is unstable in flight and difficult to control.
-Flexible-wing types often rely on an anchor line or the weight of a pilot hanging beneath to maintain the correct attitude.
-Some free-flying types use an adapted aerofoil that is stable, or other ingenious mechanisms including, most recently, electronic artificial stability.
+The classic airfoil section wing is unstable in flight.
+Flexible-wing planes often rely on an anchor line or the weight of a pilot hanging beneath to maintain the correct attitude.
+Some free-flying types use an adapted airfoil that is stable, or other mechanisms including electronic artificial stability.

-But in order to achieve trim, stability and control, most fixed-wing types have an empennage comprising a fin and rudder which act horizontally and a tailplane and elevator which act vertically.
+In order to achieve trim, stability, and control, most fixed-wing types have an empennage comprising a fin and rudder that act horizontally, and a tailplane and elevator that act vertically.
 This is so common that it is known as the conventional layout.
-Sometimes there may be two or more fins, spaced out along the tailplane.
+Sometimes two or more fins are spaced out along the tailplane.

 Some types have a horizontal "canard" foreplane ahead of the main wing, instead of behind it.
 This foreplane may contribute to the trim, stability or control of the aircraft, or to several of these.

 Aircraft controls

 Kite control

-Kites are controlled by wires running down to the ground.
-Typically each wire acts as a tether to the part of the kite it is attached to.
+Kites are controlled by one or more tethers.

 Free-flying aircraft controls

-Gliders and airplanes have more complex control systems, especially if they are piloted.
+Gliders and airplanes have sophisticated control systems, especially if they are piloted.

-The main controls allow the pilot to direct the aircraft in the air.
+The controls allow the pilot to direct the aircraft in the air and on the ground.
 Typically these are: